yuhgto/monday-kitchen-sink/README.md

 ### Start from template

-The app comes with a template to guide you through the monday apps framework.
 To use the template:
 1. Open the monday Template Center (+ icon in leftpane > Template Center)
 2. Search for "Kitchen Sink Sample Boards"
 3. Add the template to your workspace

-The template contains 3 parts:
+The template will guide you through the monday apps framework.
+It contains 3 parts:
 - A board that explains the features of the app & monday
-- A dashboard with the app pre-loaded on it
 - A standalone Custom Object view, to use the app without a board or dashboard
+- A dashboard with the app pre-loaded

 ![Sample board](./src/assets/images/Kitchen-sink-example-board.png)